Inclusiv Commitment to Fight for Racial Justice

 4. Work to create a more just and equitable financial system We commit to fight for a more equitable financial system by examining products and policies with a racial equity lens, identifying products that may appear “race neutral" but in practice place greater cost and burdens on those in our communities that have an unequal starting point.
 We will work to extend the benefits of cooperatively owned and controlled financial institutions to communities of color in general and to Black communities specifically.

 5. Preserve the legacy of Minority Credit Unions.
 We commit to take immediate and sustained action to preserve and strengthen our rich legacy of minority credit unions, and particularly the large number of African American credit unions.
 The credit union movement has a proud history of forming, growing and sustaining credit unions in communities the banks could not or would not serve.
-Dating back to the passage of the Federal Credit Union Act, African American communities have used the cooperative system to develop and sustain access to capital in their communities.
+Dating back well before the passage of the Federal Credit Union Act, African American communities have used the cooperative system to develop and sustain access to capital in their communities.
 As a result of decades of consolidation, this diversity in our movement is under threat today.
 We commit to advocate for an independent review process for mergers and liquidations of minority-designated credit unions and to ensure that service and community assets owned by communities of color are not restricted or eliminated.
 Moreover, Inclusiv commits to raise capital and resources to invest in the ability of minority designated credit unions to grow and thrive in the months and years to come.
 As part of this commitment, we have launched the Inclusiv Resilience Fund to deploy grants into credit unions serving communities of color, and are actively expanding our deployment of investment capital into the minority credit union field.

 We are committed to working in solidarity with our peers in promoting financial justice and inclusion throughout the Credit Union Movement.
 Specifically, Inclusiv is a proud partner of: